El-Zag/Old-Game-Projects/README.md

 # Old-Game-Projects
 Old personal projects done at the beginning of my Comp Sci journey.

-Recoded popular games using python and Tkinter
+Recoded popular games Flappy Birg and Tic Tac Toe using python and Tkinter